lgtm-migrator/jrc-editor/doc/user_guide.md

 6. [Codes for the Representation of Names of Languages](http://www.loc.gov/standards/iso639-2/englangn.html)
 7. [Code for the representation of names of languages (ISO 639:1988)](http://www.ics.uci.edu/pub/ietf/http/related/iso639.txt)

-For more information about the product, please contact [Zaval CE Group](mailto:support@zaval.org?Subject=Re:%20Zaval%20JRC%20Editor) directly in a free form.
-Please allow some time for reply.

-Thank you,

-The Zaval CE Group.

 ----

 Original idea: Victor Krapivin.
 Developed under Zaval Creative Process.